 - Review and approve minutes of Committee meetings.

-- Perform any other duties and execute any other responsibilities expressly delegated to the Committee by the Board from time to time relating to the duties and responsibilities of the Committee set forth in (a) through (w) above and any other compensation and benefit related matters, including with respect to the compensation and benefits provided by the Company to its executive officers and other employees.
+- Perform any other duties and execute any other responsibilities expressly delegated to the Committee by the Board from time to time relating to the duties and responsibilities of the Committee set forth in (a) through (u) above and any other compensation and benefit related matters, including with respect to the compensation and benefits provided by the Company to its executive officers and other employees.

 3. Delegation to Subcommittees or Officers.
 The Committee may, in its discretion, delegate certain of its duties and responsibilities to a subcommittee of the Committee of at least two members.
-In particular, the Committee may delegate the approval of certain matters to a subcommittee consisting solely of members of the Committee who are (i) Non-Employee Directors for the purposes of Rule 16b-3 under the Securities Exchange Act of 1934, as in effect from time to time, and (ii) outside directors for the purposes of Section 162(m) of the Internal Revenue Code, as in effect from time to time.
+In particular, the Committee may delegate the approval of certain matters to a subcommittee consisting solely of members of the Committee who are Non-Employee Directors for the purposes of Rule 16b-3 under the Securities Exchange Act of 1934, as in effect from time to time.
 Further, the Committee may, in its discretion, delegate all or a portion of its duties and responsibilities with respect to compensation of employees (other than compensation of the CEO or the Executive Officers) and broad-based benefit plans and programs to one or more officers of the Company.

-6. Resources and Authority of the Committee.
-The Committee shall have the resources and authority appropriate to discharge its duties and responsibilities, including the authority to select, retain, terminate, and approve the fees and other retention terms of special counsel, compensation consultants or other experts or consultants (collectively, the “Compensation Advisors”), as it deems appropriate, without seeking approval of the Board or management, including with respect to consultants retained to assist in the evaluation of CEO or Executive Officers’ compensation.
+5. Resources and Authority of the Committee.
+The Committee shall have the resources and authority appropriate to discharge its duties and responsibilities, including the authority to select, retain, terminate, and approve the fees and other retention terms of special counsel, compensation consultants or other experts or consultants (collectively, the “Compensation Advisors”), as it deems appropriate, without seeking approval of the Board or management including with respect to consultants retained to assist in the evaluation of CEO or Executive Officers’ compensation.
 The Committee shall receive appropriate funding from the Company for the reasonable compensation payable to the Compensation Advisors and all such fees shall be paid by the Company.

 - Financial Expert